67 Cedar Park Apartment Communities Vetted. Skip the 40 Hours of Research.

 Most apartment locators disappear after the lease is signed.
 We don’t.

-Free utility concierge.
-Once your lease is set, our concierge team handles the setup for electricity, internet, cable, TV, security, and water/sewer/trash.
+Free utility concierge: Once your lease is set, our concierge team handles the setup for electricity, internet, cable, TV, security, and water, sewer, and trash.
 You tell us what you need, and we get it scheduled so everything is running when you pick up the keys.
 One less thing to figure out during an already hectic week.

-Partner discounts on moving essentials.
-We’ve negotiated preferred rates with local movers, storage facilities, renter’s insurance providers, and ESA letter services to help you avoid paying large deposits and monthly pet rent.
+Partner discounts on moving essentials: We’ve negotiated preferred rates with local movers, storage facilities, renter’s insurance providers, and ESA letter services from licensed Texas healthcare professionals that help you avoid paying large deposits and monthly pet rent.
 These aren’t generic coupon codes.
-They’re partnerships we maintain specifically for our clients.
+They’re partnerships we maintain specifically for our clients to save them both time and money.

-Move-in condition documentation.
-We walk every client through photographing walls, floors, appliances, and fixtures on day one so you have a record that protects your security deposit when you move out.
-Takes about 15 minutes.
-Saves people real money.
+Move-in condition documentation: We walk every client through the inventory condition form and photographing walls, floors, appliances, and fixtures on day one so you have a record that protects your security deposit when you leave.
+It takes about 15 minutes and saves people real money at the end of the lease because everything is documented, which gives you grounds to request your full deposit back.

-Lease renewal support.
-This is the one most renters don’t think about until it’s too late.
-The concession that saved you $200/month in year one expires at renewal, and you could face a 15–20% rent increase.
-We stay in touch and help you evaluate your options when your lease is up.
-You don’t have to handle that conversation alone.
+Lease renewal support: This is the one most renters don’t think about until it’s too late.
+The concession that saved you $200 per month in year one doesn’t carry into renewal, and you could face a 15 to 20% rent increase.
+We stay in touch and help you evaluate your options when your lease is up, with free advice so you don’t have to handle that conversation alone with leasing agents or property managers.

 Have questions about your situation?
 Call or text us at 512-520-0311.
 We can usually tell you within a few minutes whether we can help.